 Patrick Allen & Associates Ltd is a well-established regional practice with extensive experience across a number of sectors.
-Our workload covers a broad range of projects including domestic extensions and new builds right through to much larger scale master-plans, commercial and industrial developments, education, and community projects.
+Typically our workload ranges from domestic extensions and new builds right through to much larger scale master-plans, commercial and industrial developments, education, and community projects.
 We also undertake a number of specialised refurbishment, restoration and conservation projects, including extensive works to some of our most treasured listed buildings.

 We strive to deliver innovative and inspiring buildings and spaces, coupled with a friendly and straightforward approach.
-We believe that continued client dialogue throughout the project, coupled with a collaborative approach with all members of the design team allows us to achieve the best design solution for your project.
+We believe that continued client dialogue throughout the project, combined with a collaborative approach with all design team members, enables us to achieve the best design solutions for you and your project.

 With a team of enthusiastic and experienced staff, Patrick Allen & Associates Ltd takes a personal interest in and a professional approach towards each and every commission we undertake.

 As architects we have a broad range of experience both in terms of project types and values, together with a proven track record for overseeing projects from initial conception right through to construction and practical completion.
-Typically these range from bespoke residential projects to education and community projects, housing, urban design, office and commercial developments as well as specialised conservation, refurbishment and restoration projects.

 All three company directors are architects, registered with the Architects Registration Board (ARB) and members of the Royal Institute of British Architects (RIBA).
-Each have their own areas of expertise, who collaborate across projects to maximise the benefits of their experience for clients and end users.
+Each have their own areas of expertise and routinely collaborate across projects to maximise the benefits of their collective experiences for clients and end users alike.

 If you would like to discuss your project with us please do not hesitate to get in touch.

 All images, drawings and work exhibited on this website are Copyright Patrick Allen & Associates Ltd. 2019, except where stated.